eric-rizzi/teaching/my_projects.md

 I worked with the science department (physics) to allow them to 3D print data that students gathered during various experiments.
-It initially came about as a way to show students what measurements of magnetism on a electrified plate looks like, but it really can be anything.
+It initially came about as a way to show students what measurements of magnetism on a electrified plate looks like, but you could really print any data that has three dimensions (x, y, and some third "height" value).

 [Click here]({{ site.baseurl }}/my_projects/csv_to_stl_converter.html) for more information.